ContextMark/CML/paper/CSE.md

-#### Semantic Within Tokens
+#### 4.4.2.
+Semantic Within Tokens

 For logical relations like exclusion, quantifier ranges, or nested mappings, CML does not support them natively at the structural level.
-Instead, it delegates them to the **token level**, to be used in conjunction with **supplementary relationships**, avoiding structural pollution and reducing complexity in both precedence operations and human readability.
+Instead, it delegates them to the token level, to be used in conjunction with supplementary relationships, avoiding structural pollution and reducing complexity in both precedence operations and human readability.